tiberius/bowling/README.md

 ## Interna

-By default, there's a `FakeInput` class active (no typing required).
-It used the values of the exercise sheet as input.
+By default, there's a `ScoreInput` class active, which prompts all values.
+There's also a `FakeInput` class availble (no typing required).
+It uses the values of the exercise sheet as input.

-You can replace it by `ScoreInput()`, which will then ask all the required values.
-At input-level there's no special input validation (like strike-detection and skipping rolls), which means, that you have to enter the correct (= allowed according the rules / number of available pins) yourself.

-The calculation of the total score does check such special cases and takes bonus scores into account.
-Not sure though, if the calculation matches official rules with regards to two (or three) strikes in the last frame, but that's not part of exercise anyways.
+The calculation of the total score checks special cases (as strikes) and takes bonus scores into account.
+Not sure though, if the calculation matches official rules with regards to two (or possibly three) strikes in the last frame, but that's not part of exercise anyways.